 9 Yet Michael the archangel, when contending with the devil he disputed about the body of Moses, durst not bring against him a railing accusation, but said, The Lord rebuke thee.

-I know this is later on than Genesis, but I’ve always liked this verse.
+I’ve always liked this verse.
 If angels are very careful how they interact with wicked beings, we humans had sure better humbly depend on God’s power rather than our own.

 11a Woe unto them! for they have gone in the way of Cain,